 However, if you don’t have a tripod with you, you can make do with something sturdy that you can brace the camera on.
 You will be shooting from a good distance from the actual fireworks display so you shouldn’t have much trouble finding something sturdy.
 The top of your car, or any other car, a steel railing or a fallen tree will do.
 Anything sturdy that you can use will work.

-You will also want to use ISO 100 to keep down the noise as much as possible.
-Fireworks photographs are great if taken without too much noise and an ISO setting of 100 keeps down that noise as much as possible.
+You will also want to use the lowest ISO setting on your camera (generally 100) to keep down the noise as much as possible.
+Fireworks photographs are great if taken without too much noise and an ISO setting of 100 keeps down that noise as much as possible, especially with longer shutter speeds.

 Once you’ve taken the first shot, take a short moment to analyze the photo so you can adjust your settings accordingly.
 You will most likely have taken quite a number of shots on your first try so you can capture the burst and not just the rocket going up.
 Quickly move to the frame where you captured the burst and analyze it.
 Apply the rule of thirds if possible.
 Avoid too many bursts in a single frame.
 The early part of the display is the best for shooting fireworks.
 Later the sky becomes cloudy & hazy.

-Fireworks photography is actually pretty simple, the only thing to really be aware of is to keep the camera very steady.
-Plan ahead so you can bring a tripod with you.
+Fireworks photography is actually pretty simple, the only thing to really be aware of is that you have to keep the camera very steady.
+Plan ahead so you can bring a tripod with you!

 Extra Helpful Tools: Flashlight, extra battery (You’ll be using your monitor a lot!), knowledge of the current wind direction (Fireworks drift according to the wind.)